These rich chocolatey donut holes really hit the spot when you’re in the mood for something sweet, yet healthy!

 - Pre-heat oven to 350°.
 Melt the baking chocolate and combine with the remaining ingredients in a mixing bowl or food processor and mix well.
 Allow the dough to sit for a couple minutes.
 This allows the coconut flour to soak up the liquid and thicken up a bit.

 - Set up a mini muffin tin with muffin liners.
-I use silicone muffin liners that you can reuse and I love them!

 - Roll small amounts of the dough into little balls and place in the muffin liners.
 Bake for about 10 minutes.
 Remove from the oven and let cool completely.